Handheld Learning 2008 - the movie!

 OCTOBER 8, 2009

-recently blogged about just how many giant shoulders I feel I stand on in being awarded a Smart Classrooms Teaching Award and being a finalist in the Handheld Learning awards.
-Tags: Future mobile/miniaturisation uLearning challenge based learning Change iPod Touch learning support OLPC personalised learning XO Is that enough time for one teacher to ‘fix’ them, or have them ‘catch up’?
+I recently blogged about just how many giant shoulders I feel I stand on in being awarded a Smart Classrooms Teaching Award and being a finalist in the Handheld Learning awards.
+Tags: Future mobile/miniaturisation uLearning challenge based learning Change iPod Touch learning support OLPC personalised learning XO But I’m changing my mind now. an answer has started to emerge.
+Sound ok?

 iPods in Education Part 12: Customized Learning Using Apps